 As a result, many in this camp don’t actually know any non-Christians.

 You can’t reach the world you don’t know, understand or love.

 3. Slam The Culture

-This has become a very popular approach over the last few decades, perhaps peaking when the United States Supreme Court legalized same-sex marriage in the U.S. last year.
+This has become a very popular approach over the last few decades, perhaps peaking in the last few years with the crazy political narrative that’s emerged in the U.S..

 I continue to be baffled as to why Christians insist non-Christians adopt our moral views.
 Why on earth would Christians expect non-Christians to act like Christians when…they’re not Christians?

 If you want to be ineffective at reaching unchurched people, keep judging them.If you want to be ineffective at reaching unchurched people, keep judging them.
 Click To Tweet

 Having a government that doesn’t embrace the church’s values line for line puts Christians in some great company—the company of the earliest followers of Jesus.